 Many people have never met an Aboriginal or Torres Strait Islander Australian.
 Here’s your chance to meet them over supper and discover that there’s more to Indigenous society and culture than is often negatively portrayed in the media.

-The affect of the budget cuts to Aboriginal programs is yet to be felt but they may well be detrimental to ‘Closing the Gap’.
+The full effects of the 2015 budget cuts to Aboriginal programs is yet to be felt but they are already considered as detrimental to ‘Closing the Gap’.
 The Northern Territory Intervention (the so-called Emergency Response) which will likely continue until 2023, has created much controversy and it too seems to have had little effect on improving the lives of Aboriginal people.

 For more information: